• Home

 The rod should belong with a depth finder to help keep the lines clear and cover more ground while fishing for striped bass.

-What Trolling Rods are Best for Striper Fishing?
+What Trolling Rods and Rod Holders are Best for Striper Fishing?

 There are a variety of fishing rods that you can use to catch stripers, but not all are used while trolling.
 Here are some of the rods that you can use;